FlorianWoelki/YACSS/README.md

 <a href="https://www.npmjs.com/package/yacss"><img src="https://img.shields.io/npm/dt/yacss.svg"></a>
 <a href="https://www.npmjs.com/package/yacss"><img src="https://img.shields.io/npm/dm/yacss.svg"></a>

-**Y**et**A**nother**CSS** Framework is a new utility based modern framework.
-This simple to use framework is inspired by the Tailwind framework with some extra pre defined components you can use.
+**Y**et**A**nother**CSS** Framework is a new utility and component based modern framework.
+This simple to use framework is inspired by the Tailwind framework with some extra predefined components you can use.

-There are a lot of beautiful prestyled components you can use and customize easily with the help of the utility based classes.
+There are a lot of beautiful prestyled components you can use and customize easily with the help of the utility based classes and colors.

 ## 💥 Getting Started